thinkst/canarytools-docs/docs/console-settings/notification-channels.md

     name: List Generic Webhooks
     url: /api/v1/settings/generic/list
     method: GET
     description: Retrieve generic webhooks and list the names of the headers configured for the webhook.
-(Header values are not show as they may be sensitive.)
+(Header values are not shown as they may be sensitive.)
     params:
       - name: auth_token
         required: true